 Accompli, as the app is also called, triages your inbox, giving priority to the messages that may be the most important.
 It combines this with filters and other features geared towards giving you control of your mail.

 Accompli currently sits in the Play Store with somewhere between 10,000 - 50,000 installs, but the number of users impacted by this acquisition will be much higher.
+Microsoft says it wants to build on the app's success and sprinkle some of that magic onto the work already being done by the Outlook team.
 Read More

 Over a year ago, Microsoft released an official Hotmail app to the Play Store.
 And it sucked.
 Well, it still pretty much sucks.
 Now, the same dev team - which goes by Microsoft + SEVEN - has released an abomination they're called "Outlook.com."
 It's pretty clear that they didn't even try on this one: